freenas/freenas-docs/userguide/system.rst

 #ifdef truenas
 This screen lists the URL of the official update server, should that information be needed in a network with outbound firewall restrictions.
-It also indicates which software branch, or train, the system is currently tracking updates for.
-The following trains are
+It also indicates which software branch, or *train*, is being tracked for updates.
+These trains are available:
-available:

 * **TrueNAS-9.10-STABLE:**  this is the
   **recommended train for production use**.
 Once new fixes and